 Chess is a fun and challenging game that anyone can play.
 More and more research on the benefits of chess show that it enhances cognitive function.
 It improves memory, creativity, problem-solving skills, and develops the ability to focus and maintain concentration.

-The On The Edge Dance Project offers a dynamic and varied programme.
-A team of qualified teachers provides the girls with the basics in a variety of dance styles, such as hip hop, Afro-fusion, jazz, contemporary, solo Latin and ballroom.
+Dance at St Mary’s is outsourced to 5678 Productions who offer a dynamic and varied programme.
+A team of qualified teachers provides the girls with the basics in a variety of dance styles, such as hip hop, Afro-fusion, jazz, contemporary and Ballet.
 The girls are exposed to a variety of fitness techniques to aid strength, flexibility and body awareness.
 All girls, irrespective of skill or training, are welcome to join these dance classes.
-The St Mary’s Dance Crew provides a platform for choreography.
+The St Mary’s dance team provides a platform for choreography.

 St Mary’s has a rich culture of debating and has produced a number of excellent debaters.
-In 2018, the junior teams made an incredible debut at the SACEE Debating League by winning three consecutive debates in the competition.
-The senior teams all progressed to the championship rounds.
+In 2021, St Mary’s made history by having both our junior and senior teams win the National SACEE Championships.

 Although there is a natural progression through Trinity’s drama certificates and exams from Initial to Grade 8 and then on to Diplomas, candidates may enter at any level.
 All successful candidates in the Grade and Certificate examinations receive certificates showing their level of achievement as Pass, Merit or Distinction.

 There is little doubt that technology is a critical component for innovation.
 Competitive gaming and building robots afford the girls opportunities to learn to co-operate with others, thus improving their social interaction skills.
 The benefits of experiencing the pros and cons of competing include the regulation of one’s emotions, as well as the development of leadership skills.

 These games have been introduced to ensure that they are not lost to our younger generations, but also for pupils to engage and share across cultural and traditional differences.